Sander-Works/Parallell-labs/lab1/lab1.md

 To access the class GitHub, you need to be granted access right, please ask us to add you into the group.

 Next, you need to accept the class assignment.
 We will provide you a link to the assignment.
 Follow the steps in the link and you will be assigned with a private repository named **labs-[github\_username]**.
 Only you and the lecturers have access to this repository.
-For this lab and future labs, you should use this repository to your lab reports and exercises.
+For this lab and future labs, you should use this repository to submit your lab reports and exercises.

 We can now clone the master labs repository.
 You are free to use any Git GUI clients (e.g., GitHub Desktop, Tortoise Git, etc.) or even use command line to commit your code.

 ## Java IDE

 In this course, all the demonstrations are developed with Eclipse.
-However, you are free to choose a Java IDE to do the programing exercises.
+However, you are free to choose another Java IDE to do the programing exercises.
 Other well-known IDE: IntelliJ IDEA, NetBeans, etc.

 ## Concurrency and Parallelism